 Diagnosis in adolescents — Establishing a new diagnosis of ADHD in adolescents can be challenging.
-Adolescents may underreport core symptoms or functional impairment and may spend too little time at home for parents to be accurate informants [2,89].
+Adolescents may underreport core symptoms or functional impairment and may spend too little time at home for parents to be accurate informants [2,90].
 In such cases, it is important for clinicians to obtain information from at least two teachers and/or other adults with whom the adolescent interacts (eg, guidance counselor, coaches, etc) .
 Strict adherence to the criterion that symptoms of hyperactivity/impulsivity or inattention be present before the age of 12 years may fail to identify adolescents and adults with more subtle attentional or organizational problems.
-(See "Attention deficit hyperactivity disorder in adults: Epidemiology, pathogenesis, clinical features, course, assessment, and diagnosis", section on 'Application of ADHD criteria to adults'.)
+(See "Attention deficit hyperactivity disorder in adults: Epidemiology, pathogenesis, clinical features, course, assessment, and diagnosis", section on 'Diagnosis'.)

-When considering behaviors that are within the normal range for the child's level of development, age is more important than grade level.
-In observational studies, younger age for a particular grade level was associated with increased diagnosis of ADHD [91,95,96], suggesting that developmental immaturity may account for some behaviors that are attributed to ADHD.
+When considering behaviors that are within the normal range for the child's level of development, age and maturity are more important than grade level .
+In observational studies, younger age for a particular grade level was associated with increased diagnosis of ADHD [92,97,98], suggesting that developmental immaturity may account for some behaviors that are attributed to ADHD.

 Children with developmental variations do not meet the full criteria for ADHD.
 (See 'Diagnostic criteria' above.)